This is Not a Sequel: Chapter 3

 Another sound from the bedroom.
 A soft thump.
 The rasp of a tongue on fur.

-Lady stopped at the threshold.
-She knelt and peered into the dark space under the bed frame.
+She stopped at the threshold.
+Knelt.
+Peered into the dark space under the bed frame.

 A shape shifted, catching what little light reached the floor.
 A shoulder moved as it licked at itself.
 The cat paused and looked at her.
 Copper eyes blinked once.
 Slow.
 Unimpressed.